Mella Carroll: Legal career

-In 1977, she became a Senior Counsel in Ireland.
+In 1977, she became a Senior Counsel in the Republic of Ireland.
 For a time, she was the only female Senior Counsel practising in the Irish state.
 In 1979, she was the first woman to be elected a bar bencher of King's Inns and chairman of the Bar Council.

 Judicial career

 In October 1980, Carroll was nominated by the government of Taoiseach Charles Haughey to become a judge of the High Court.
 She was appointed by President Patrick Hillery on 6 October 1980, the first woman appointed to the superior courts of Ireland.
 She was addressed as 'my lord' by barristers in her court for 10 years until she announced she would prefer to be called 'judge'.

-During her time on the bench in the High Court, she delivered a number of important decisions.
+During her time on the bench in the High Court, she delivered several important decisions.
 For instance, the attempted ban on One Girl's War: Personal Exploits in MI5's Most Secret Station (the memoirs of Joan Miller) was declined by her after a request by the Attorney General of England and Wales.
 She also delivered judgements in controversial cases on abortion, bin charging and unmarried mothers.
 She sat in the Central Criminal Court over the Catherine Nevin murder trial and subsequent retrial because of the jury being overheard in its deliberation.

 On 21 April 2004, Judge Carroll was awarded an honorary Doctorate of Law by University College Dublin.

-She retired from the bench in November 2005 after 25 years, due to long-running illness.
+She retired from the bench in November 2005 after 25 years, due to a long-running illness.